There was a reason why Tony Stark hated Loki to a certain degree.

 "Shut it Robin Hood!
 You don't get it!
 None of you do!"
 Tony snapped angrily, looking back at his book and reading angrily.
 Natasha sighed, leaning against the post and daring to read.

 "What don't we get, Stark?"
-She sighed- she didn't have time for this.
+She ground out- she didn't have time for this.

 "Knowledge is power.
 The more we know, the more we can stop him.
-Each of these legends have truth in them- and even the smallest weakness we can use against him- we can find his deepest darkest secret, something he hates or is ashamed of and mentally break him!
+Each of these legends have some sort of truth in them- and even the smallest weakness we can use against him!
+We can find his deepest darkest secret, something he hates or is ashamed of and use it!
 He'd never bother us again after that!
 He would be weak!"
-Tony exclaimed, and he scowled, getting up and storming off as no others seemed to understand what he was saying.
+Tony exclaimed excitedly.

 Natasha understood- and she noticed the similarities.